 Key Takeaways

-For most Colorado drivers, the big worry after a crash is simple: Whose insurance is going to pay for this?
-Things feel even more confusing when you were driving someone else’s car, or a friend was behind the wheel of yours.
-Colorado is a fault state, which means the at‑fault driver is responsible for the harm they cause.
-But at the insurance-policy level, coverage usually follows the vehicle, not the person holding the keys.
+Here’s what you need to know.
+Colorado is a fault state, which means the at-fault driver is responsible for the harm they cause.
+But at the policy level, coverage usually follows the vehicle, not the person holding the keys.

-If you give a friend permission to drive your car and they cause a crash, your policy is usually the primary coverage.
+If you give a friend permission to drive your car and they cause a crash, your policy is usually primary.
 It pays up to your liability limits for the other driver’s medical bills and property damage.
-If your friend has their own auto insurance, their policy may become secondary or excess coverage if your limits are not enough to cover the full loss.

 The same logic applies if the roles are flipped.
 If you borrow someone else’s insured car and cause a collision, the owner’s policy usually responds first.
 Your own auto policy might step in after that, depending on your coverage, the policy language, and how badly people were hurt.